How to Evaluate Behavioral Models: Formalizing an Ideal Loss Function

 \begin{axiom}[Zero-Minimum (ZM)] For all $y \in \Datasets(A)$, $\Obj(\bar p(y), y) = 0$. \end{axiom}

-ZM is admittedly the most subjective of our axioms: for example, on some problems, it might be reasonable to anchor the loss to a different baseline instead, such as a uniform random prediction.
-In response to this subjectiveness, in \Cref{sec:dbbds}, we give partial results that do not refer to ZM whenever possible.
-Additionally, its addition is inconsequential when analyzing existing loss functions: in \Cref{sec:revisitexisting}, we show that each commonly used loss that violates ZM also violates CPR.
+ZM is admittedly the most subjective of our axioms: for example, on some problems, it might be reasonable to anchor the loss to a different baseline, such as a uniform random prediction.
+However, its addition is inconsequential when analyzing existing loss functions: in \Cref{sec:revisitexisting}, we show that each commonly used loss that violates ZM also violates CPR.